 A. Scene #1: Haman received a promotion (1-4).
-Here's how it happened...

-1. Xerxes honored Haman (1).
-"After these events, King Xerxes honored Haman son of Hammedatha, the Agagite, elevating him and giving him a seat of honor higher than that of all the other nobles."
+Here's how it happened.
+Notice verse 1, "After these events, King Xerxes honored Haman son of Hammedatha, the Agagite, elevating him and giving him a seat of honor higher than that of all the other nobles."